 If you are upgrading from a previous release of VxVM, verify that your shared disk groups still exist using the following procedure:

-- 1. Start the cluster on all nodes. - 2.
-Enter the following command on all nodes:
+- 1. Start the cluster on all nodes.

+- 2. Enter the following command on all nodes:

-vxdg list
+- # vxdg list

-This displays the shared disk groups that existed earlier.
+This displays the existing shared disk groups.

 Converting Existing VxVM Disk Groups to Shared Disk Groups